davidthecomposer/Personal-Website-David/apps/tipCalc/README.md

 # tipCalculator

-This is a JS tip calculator that tries to eliminate any chance of user error during input.
+This is a JS tip calculator that pre-validates any user error and fixes the errors.